Do you have a small garden that you don’t know what to do with? It can be tricky to add beautiful plants without cluttering your garden.

 If this applies to you, this idea will help you reach a middle ground.
-You can enclose your garden within a fence and place an arbor at the entrance to keep things tidy.
+I suggest you enclose your garden with a fence and place an arbor at the entrance to keep things tidy.

 Try Vertical Planters

-If you’re searching for very small garden ideas, vertical planters are the perfect option.
+If you’re searching for very small garden ideas, vertical planters are the perfect option, in my opinion.

 This design features a large wooden stand with multiple planters.
-You can build this stand from scratch to tailor it to your available space.
-It’s also available to buy ready-made from Amazon.
+You can build this stand from scratch to tailor it to your available outdoor living space.
+It’s also available to buy ready-made from online stores.

 This design is especially beneficial if you have a balcony and it functions as a screen to give you additional privacy.